In this article

 To make changes to information in looked-up columns, head to the original table and update the source material.

-Start by clicking the column menu and select the Image column format.
+Start by clicking the column format icon and select the image column type.

 Now, simply paste the links to the .jpg or .gif of the image, and you'll see them render in your Coda doc.